Shitric/cloudflare-images/README.md

 **Manual**

-- Download the CloudFlareImages.php file from src/Images.php
+- Download the Images.php file from src
 - Include your project with require or require_once functions.
 Choose what if you want.

 # Usage